matheuspolitano/MyArticles/article-7/README.md

 ```

-Passing field values directly to a factory method instead of using the functional options pattern can introduce several issues, particularly as your codebase grows and evolves.
-Here are some of the problems you might encounter with this approach:
+Directly passing field values to a factory method, rather than leveraging the Functional Options pattern, can lead to several challenges, especially as your codebase expands and evolves.
+Here are some potential issues associated with this approach:

-- `Long Parameter List`: As the number of server parameters grows, the factory method signature become unwildy
+`Long Parameter List`: As the number of server parameters increases, the factory method's signature becomes unwieldy, making it difficult to manage and use.

-- `Limited Flexibility for Defaults`: Managing default values becomes cumbersome.
-With direct parameter passing, you either force callers to specify all values explicitly, including those that should often just be defaults, or you create multiple constructors for different scenarios, which leads to cluttered and less maintainable code.
+`Limited Flexibility for Defaults`: It becomes cumbersome to manage default values.
+Direct parameter passing forces callers to specify all values explicitly, including those that should default, or necessitates multiple constructors for different scenarios, cluttering the code and reducing maintainability.

-- `Compromised Readability:` When a function is called with multiple parameters, especially if they are of the same type, it's hard to tell what each parameter represents without looking up the function definition.
-This makes the code less readable and more error-prone.
+`Compromised Readability`: Calling a function with multiple parameters, especially of the same type, obscures the purpose of each parameter without referencing the function definition, detracting from code readability and increasing the likelihood of errors.

-- `Reduced Encapsilation and Flexibility`: Directly passing parameters requires exposing the internal structure and implementation details of your objects.
-This can reduce the dlexibility to change the internal implementation.
+`Reduced Encapsulation and Flexibility`: Exposing the internal structure and implementation details through direct parameter passing limits the flexibility to modify the internal implementation without affecting the interface.

-- `Inconsistent Object State:` Without a clear mechanism to enforce the setting of necessary fields or validate the configuration, it's easy to end up with objects in an inconsistent or invalid state.
+`Inconsistent Object State`: The absence of a structured mechanism to enforce necessary field settings or validate configurations can lead to objects being in an inconsistent or invalid state, posing significant risks to application stability.

 ## How Function Options Pattern solve all of those issues?

-This pattern are functions that you can agregate to a Factory Method an Example
+This pattern involves functions that you can aggregate with a Factory Method.
+Here's an example:

 ```
 func main() {